What are HIV and AIDS?

 More than 1 million people in the United States are now living with HIV infection, and nearly 500,000 are living with AIDS.
+Women account for about 1 out of 4 people infected with HIV in this country.
 Each year, about 50,000 people become newly infected with HIV in the United States.

-Worldwide, about 33 million people are living with HIV/AIDS.
-A little more than half of these people live in sub-Saharan Africa.
+Worldwide, about 35 million people are living with HIV/AIDS.
+More than half of these people live in sub-Saharan Africa.
 About half are women.

 Spread of HIV infection

 HIV can spread from one person to another when blood or certain body fluids (semen, vaginal secretions, or breast milk) from an infected person get into an uninfected person.
 Routes of spread include:

 - Unprotected vaginal, anal, or oral sex with an infected person